 Pauline and Steve fell in love with their piece of Waihou paradise in 2017 as they sought to escape the Auckland rat race and live as sustainably as possible on a one acre rural lifestyle property on the edge of a working farm.

 Blessed with extensive stands of totara and kahikatea nearby, the property was named Kahuimanu, which loosely translates as a flock of birds.
-Perhaps aspirational at this early stage, we're hopeful that with extensive plantings of both native and fruit trees and on-going pest trapping we'll realise our vision of an increased population of native birds.
+Perhaps aspirational at this early stage, we're hopeful that with extensive plantings of both native and fruit trees, and on-going weed control, under-planting and pest trapping in adjacent reserves we'll realise our vision of an increased population of native birds.
 Kotare (kingfishers) and piwakawaka (fantails) are already present, and with luck kereru (wood pigeons) and tui will also become more prevalent over time.

-The house and guest wing were built by Brown Construction to eHaus standards, which assure an excellent level of comfort and economy.
-Sadly too many houses in New Zealand are still being built to the lowest common denominator of the building code, resulting in new houses that are often cold and damp.
+The house and guest wing were built by Brown Construction to eHaus (aka Passive House) standards, which assure an excellent level of comfort and economy.
+Sadly too many houses in New Zealand are still being built to the lowest common denominator of the building code, resulting in new houses that are often cold and damp in winter, and excessively hot in summer.

 eHaus is different.
-By paying careful attention to insulation, glazing, air tightness, removal of thermal bridges and clever ventilation, eHauses are consistently warm, dry and comfortable year round with minimal heating or cooling costs.
+By paying careful attention to solar gain, insulation, glazing, air tightness, removal of thermal bridges and clever ventilation, eHauses are consistently warm, dry and comfortable year round with minimal heating or cooling costs.
 Thinking of building an eHaus?
 Come and stay for a day or three, experience it for yourself, and talk to us about our eHaus experience.
+Our house is featured on the eHaus NZ site here if you'd like to see more detail, images and performance specifications.

 And if you're building, you'll want to make sure you get the kitchen (the most important room in the house) right.
-Pauline is a kitchen designer with Kitchen Studio in Hamilton.
-She'd be very happy to discuss design ideas with you, whether formally or informally.
+Pauline is a kitchen designer and she'd be very happy to discuss ideas with you.

 Our house was completed in 2019 and continues to be a delight to live in.
-Feel free to check out the house, orchard and vege gardens, visit the chooks, have a game of petanque, or just soak in the spa while watching Mt Te Aroha's ever-changing vistas unfold, or the night sky in all its glory.
+Feel free to check out the house, orchard and vege gardens, visit the chooks, have a game of petanque on the pitch or Kubb on the lawn, or just soak in the spa while watching Mt Te Aroha's ever-changing vistas unfold, or the night sky in all its glory.

 The property is located in rural Waihou, between Te Aroha which nestles at the base of the Kaimai ranges to the east, and Morrinsville (home of Mabel the Megacow) to the west.
 It's within easy distance of Auckland, Hamilton, Rotorua and Tauranga, and is an ideal location for access to the Waikato, Coromandel and Bay of Plenty.